Trust Dental Care Tijuana

 Teeth line up symmetrically in the mouth, and understanding their names and numbers benefits both patients and dentists.
 Dentists standardize tooth names in English, calling canines “canines” and premolars “bicuspids.”

 Dentists also use age-based terms for permanent molars.
-They call the upper first permanent molar the “six-year molar,” while the second permanent molar is the “twelve-year molar.”
+They call the upper first permanent molar the “six-year molar,” while the second is the “twelve-year molar.”
 Wisdom teeth, or third molars, emerge later in life.

 Teeth at the front—incisors, lateral incisors, and canines—are called anterior teeth, while premolars and molars at the back are called posterior teeth.

-The term *mandibular* refers to teeth in the lower jaw, while *maxillary* refers to those in the upper jaw.
+*mandibular* refers to teeth in the lower jaw, while *maxillary* refers to those in the upper jaw.

 Humans have 32 teeth, including the third molars, or wisdom teeth.
 Dentists name each tooth based on its shape, position, and sometimes a specific number or letter to avoid confusion and ensure precise dental care.
 For instance, “right mandibular second molar” indicates the second molar on the right side of the lower jaw.

-Teeth are arranged symmetrically in the mouth, making their names and numbers useful for both patients and dentists.
+Teeth are arranged symmetrically in the mouth, making their names and numbers useful for patients and dentists.
 Dentists typically standardize tooth names in English; for example, they refer to canines as canines and premolars as bicuspids.

 Dentists also use age-specific names for permanent molars.
-They call the upper first permanent molar the “six-year molar,” while the second permanent molar is the “twelve-year molar.”
+They call the upper first permanent molar the “six-year molar,” while the second is the “twelve-year molar.”
 Third molars, or wisdom teeth, emerge later in life.

 The term *mandibular* describes the teeth in the lower jaw, and *maxillary* refers to those in the upper jaw.